Hibiscus Flower Care Tips: A Beginner's Guide To This Tropical Beauty

-If you think hibiscus flowers are only good for brewing a delicious cup of tea, think again: Hibiscus flowers also make for fragrant, colorful flowers that you can grow and care for in your home or your backyard.
-But where can hibiscus flowers be grown, what do they look like, and what are the best ways to care for them?
-Let's break it down.
+If you think hibiscus flowers are only good for brewing a delicious cup of tea, think again: Hibiscus also make for fragrant, colorful flowers that you can grow and care for in your home or your backyard.
+As for where hibiscus flowers can be grown, how to care for them, and how to use them, here's the breakdown:

 Last but not least, tropical hibiscus typically thrives in mild temperatures—65 to 75 degrees Fahrenheit.
 They can live indoors when temperatures get too cold, so if you live in a climate that gets frigid in the winter, worry not—your tropical hibiscus can survive.

 How to take card of hibiscus flowers: 4 pro tips

 Most types of hibiscus plants can live all year long as long as they're cared for properly.
 Here are four things to keep in mind when tending to yours:

 If you want your hibiscus plant to produce flowers, one thing you should be wary of is planting it in a pot that's too deep.
 If you do this, the hibiscus plant will spend its energy growing new roots instead of blooming.